Gay naturism: Gay naturism in the United Kingdom

 A community website offers social networking for men looking to connect with other men also interested in male naturism together with member organised events, site organised events and an annual NakedFest weekend camping festival, attracting over 400 attendees in 2014.

 A number of gay naturist organisations have existed in the United Kingdom.
 Gymnos offered social get-togethers for members only in and around London, and regular nude swimming (closed down in March 2010) together with Gay London Swimmers (GLS) at a public swimming pool in Camberwell, South London (closed down in 2009).
 Certain nudist beaches have areas which are informally used by gay men.

 Gay naturist publications

 The book Naked Places, A Guide for Gay Men to Nude Recreation and Travel was first published in 1997 and is in its fifth edition as of 2006.
-The now defunct Naked Magazine was published from 1994 - 2001.
+The now defunct Naked Magazine was published from 1994 to 2001.
 Additionally, GNI and IMEN produce quarterly magazines—the GNI Informer and Naturist Gay-zette respectively—that are distributed to members only.